YiweiShen/FinalProject/README.md

 ![](https://img.shields.io/badge/Emerging%20Technologies-A%20Random%20Group-orange)

 ## Application
-- Database for a restaurant using MongoDB
+- Database for a restaurant using MongoDB...
 - Main python package: PyMongo for developing and interact with MongoDB database.

 ### Problem to Solve